base/base/docs/specs/interop/predeploys.md

 - The sender MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `Identifier.origin` MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `Identifier.chainId` MUST be `_destination`
+- The `returnedMessages` mapping MUST only contain messages that originated in this chain and failed to be relayed on destination.

 ### Message Versioning